Parc Montjuïc Stop

 What to see

-On Montjuïc Mountain, integrated into the landscape while retaining its own personality, you will find the Fundació Joan Miró building, a major work of Rationalist architecture that is home to 14,000 pieces by the Catalan artist.
+On Montjuïc Mountain, seamlessly integrated into the landscape yet possessing its own unique identity, stands the Fundació Joan Miró—a masterpiece of rationalist architecture in Barcelona that houses 14,000 works by the Catalan artist.

 The Archaeology Museum of Catalonia offers a permanent exhibition of archaeological remains that illustrate the evolution of Catalonia and its environment from the first prehistoric settlers to the medieval period.